 If you’re going to do mobile marketing, I recommend a few things:

-- Make an opt-in page & make it EASY to sign up.
+- Make an opt-in page an make it easy to sign up.
 Usually general landing/sales pages don’t convert as well.

 - Make sure you have money to spend.
 Yes mobile marketing is cheap, but it still will cost you money.

 - Don’t do it if you’re a beginner to online marketing.
-You’re much better off starting here.
+You’re much better off starting here with Wealthy Affiliate.

 As for PPC Tsunami, the name is fancy and you can indeed get a “tsunami” of traffic, but a lot of traffic doesn’t equal a lot of money, at least not in the mobile PPC campaign, not until there’s apps that can have people purchasing through their phones effortlessly and it becomes mainstream to do so.